 Higher education providers recognise the importance, and mutual benefit, of the work undertaken by many of their staff as external examiners for other institutions.
 The appointment of University staff as external examiners helps maintain HE sector standards and promote quality enhancement, both for the appointing institution and for the University.
 Staff, and ultimately the University, benefit from exposure to wider sector practice.
-The University encourages staff to seek such opportunities and provides specific development29 for those seeking external examiner positions.
+The University encourages staff to seek such opportunities and CLT provides specific development for those seeking external examiner positions (also see Chapter 2).